 h) mortgage insurers;

-We may disclose your credit information to Veda or other credit reporting bodies as set out in this Credit Reporting Policy from time to time.
-Details of how to obtain a copy of Veda’s credit reporting policy are set out in the Notifiable Matters section below.
+We may disclose your credit information to Equifax or other credit reporting bodies as set out in this Credit Reporting Policy from time to time.
+Details of how to obtain a copy of Equifax’s credit reporting policy are set out in the Notifiable Matters section below.

 We do not presently store credit-related information overseas, but we may disclose credit-related information to credit reporting bodies and other parties overseas.
-Those parties are located in the USA.
+Those parties are located in the USA and South East Asia (including Malaysia).
+We will take reasonable steps to ensure that the recipient does not breach the APPs.
+Reasonable steps may include contractual arrangements; assessment of the security measures of the overseas recipient; or an appropriate indemnity to ensure the APP entity is protected.

 Access and Correction